Ada-Developers-Academy/core-unit-2/building-an-api/flask-hello-books.md

 ## Introduction: Hello Books Repo

-We will use the repo Hello Books.
+We will use the repo [Hello Books API](https://github.com/AdaGold/hello-books-api).

 First, this repo will act as our Flask Hello World.
 We'll create some basic, experimental features to test that we can run Flask successfully.